-- 1. Public: The public class refers to general users who are able to receive and transmit messages and alerts about the marine environment without playing any managerial, administrative or technical role in FEWER.
-They are primarily small-scale fisherfolk and are expected to use the FEWER mobile application (app). - 2.
-Coast Guard: The Coast Guard Service are responsible for search and rescue at sea.
-The Coast Guard Service is expected to use a dedicated FEWER web application. - 3.
-Agency administrators: FEWER agency administrators represent local, national or regional communities of fishers; or are responsible for disseminating or moderating communications relating to early warning and/ or emergency response within other communities.
-They are primarily fisherfolk organizations (primary and national) but may include disaster management authorities, meteorological services, the Red Cross and the Caribbean Regional Fisheries Mechanism.
+- 3. Agency administrators: FEWER agency administrators represent local, national or regional communities of fishers; or are responsible for disseminating or moderating communications relating to early warning and/ or emergency response within other communities.
+They are primarily fisherfolk organisations (primary and national) but may include disaster management authorities, meteorological services, the Red Cross and the Caribbean Regional Fisheries Mechanism.
 FEWER agency administrators are expected to use the general FEWER web application with privileges in accordance with their user class. - 4.
 Country administrators: FEWER country administrators are responsible for the configuration, management and administration of the national FEWER installation with country-level moderation privileges.
 It is expected that country-level FEWER administration will rest with the Fisheries Department.
 FEWER country administrators are expected to use the general FEWER web application with privileges in accordance with their user class. - 5.
 Technical administrators: The technical administrator is responsible for the technical aspects of the overall configuration, management and maintenance of FEWER and its underlying frameworks.
 It is expected that technical administration will rest with government ICT units or with an external contracted entity.
 FEWER technical administrators are expected to mainly use the general FEWER web application with all privileges.

 It is proposed that FEWER early warning mechanisms consolidate weather information from a variety of authoritative as well as informal sources.
 They will facilitate the generation of pre-structured, scheduled weather reports from authorized sources; pre-structured, irregular alerts (both warning and emergency) from FEWER users and local authorities; and irregular, unstructured messages from all users.
 Alerts will be CAP-formatted.
-Fisheries-related organizations and public users may generate and broadcast alerts to fisherfolk within their communities.
+Fisheries-related organisations and public users may generate and broadcast alerts to fisherfolk within their communities.
 Forwarding to other communities or to other CAP channels is moderated by FEWER administrators (admins).
 Administrators can enable and disable the delivery of SMS messages for alerts and the confirmation of alert delivery.
 Historical information of relevance to disaster risk management will be captured and available for access through GeoNode data repositories.

-It is proposed that FEWER emergency response mechanisms facilitate the initiation of an automated distress call to the Coast Guard Service, the generation and broadcast of unsafe-area alerts by fisheries-related agencies to fisherfolk within their communities, the recording and sharing of images and video of disaster-related damage, the display of national and community-based emergency contact information and emergency procedures, and the submission and display of local knowledge.
+It is proposed that FEWER emergency response mechanisms facilitate the initiation of an automated distress call to the Coast Guard, the generation and broadcast of unsafe-area alerts by fisheries-related agencies to fisherfolk within their communities, the recording and sharing of images and video of disaster-related damage, the display of national and community-based emergency contact information and emergency procedures, and the submission and display of local knowledge.